 - Serve millet payasam warm or chilled.

-- Any coconut mixture should not be boiled longer as it may lead to increased bad cholesterol.
+- It is not recommended to boil coconut mixture for a long time as it may lead to increased bad cholesterol.

-- After adding milk we have to give a quick stir and remove from heat immediately as it may cause curdling.
+- After adding milk we have to give a quick stir and remove from heat immediately as jaggery in it may cause the milk curdling.